About Server

 Internals

-• A 16-byte aligned buffer (std::byte storage_[16]) to store small handlers.
+std::byte storage_[16]) to store small handlers. - A

 This mechanism enables predictable allocation behavior and supports millions of requests per second without allocator contention.